Saturday Night Fever: Soundtrack

 According to the DVD commentary for Saturday Night Fever, the producers intended to use the song "Lowdown" by Boz Scaggs in the rehearsal scene between Tony and Annette in the dance studio, and choreographed their dance moves to the song.
 However, representatives for Scaggs' label Columbia Records refused to grant legal clearance for it, as they wanted to pursue another disco movie project, which never materialized.
-Composer David Shire, who scored the film, had to in turn write a song to match the dance steps demonstrated in the scene and eliminate the need for future legal hassles.
-However, this track does not appear on the movie's soundtrack.
+Composer David Shire, who scored the film, had to write a song to match the dance steps in the scene, replacing the Scaggs track.
+However, Shire's track does not appear on the movie's soundtrack.

 The song "K-Jee" was used during the dance contest with the Puerto Rican couple that competed against Tony and Stephanie.
 Some VHS cassettes used a more traditional Latin-style song instead.
 The DVD restores the original recording.

 The album, like its parent film, has been added to the Library of Congress via the National Recording Registry.

-Source material

-Norman Wexler's screenplay was adapted from a 1976 New York magazine article by British writer Nik Cohn, "Tribal Rites of the New Saturday Night".
-Although presented as an account of factual reporting, Cohn acknowledged in the mid-1990s that he fabricated most of the article.
-A newcomer to the United States and a stranger to the disco lifestyle, Cohn was unable to make any sense of the subculture he had been assigned to write about; instead, the character who became Tony Manero was based on an English mod acquaintance of Cohn.